code-energy/teamspector/README.md

 # Getting Started
 You need MongoDB and Python dependencies installed before getting started.
 For specific instructions to install these dependencies, see `INSTALL.md`.
-If you're interesting in contributing pull requests, see `CONTRIBUTING.md`.
+If you're interested in contributing pull requests, see `CONTRIBUTING.md`.

-## Downloading and Pre-Processing Data
-First, download the IMDb data sources and extract it to a local MongoDB
+Download the IMDb data sources and extract it to a local MongoDB collection:
-collection:

     $ cd extract-imdbws
     $ mkdir datasets.imdbws.com
     $ wget -q -P datasets.imdbws.com -i files.txt
     $ gunzip datasets.imdbws.com/*.gz
     $ for f in *.py; do python "$f"; done

+Then, pre-process the data:

     $ cd ../pre-processing
     $ for f in *.py; do python "$f"; done

-## Running the Experiment
-Afterwards, you can run the experiment by running `build_network.py`:
+Afterwards, you can run the experiment:

     $ python build_network.py